Why is it important to find lost pensions?

-And according to another study by Aviva, 17% of those with forgotten pensions think they’ve misplaced two pension pots, while 6% believe they’ve forgotten three or more.
-The Government is working on a new ‘pensions dashboard’ which should enable consumers to see their pension arrangements online in one place, but in the meantime the onus is on each of us to keep track of all our pension pots ourselves.
+To help those who have lost track of their pensions, the government is working on a new ‘pensions dashboard’ which should enable consumers to see their pension arrangements online in one place, but in the meantime the onus is on each of us to keep track of all our pension pots ourselves.

 Finding lost pensions

 Finding a lost pension could make a real difference to your retirement income when you stop work.
 The sooner you find any lost pension pots you’ve forgotten about, the sooner you’ll be able to check your money’s working as hard as it possibly can for you.

 You can also make sure that what you’re paying in management charges is competitive.
 If you’ve got multiple different pensions, you might want to think about consolidating them, so that you’ve just got the one pension to keep an eye on.
 You might want to consider getting advice though, as some pension plans come with valuable benefits which you may not want to give up.